bright/new-www/content/blog/falling-in-love-with-programming-again-meet-tomek-–-ios-developer.md

 A new job with great people. **The people you work with are key**.
 You know well, how nice and friendly people are here.
 So it helped me get back on track.

 <div class="image"><img src="/images/brightteamtomekl.png" alt="Bright Inventions' team" title="Bright Inventions' team"  /> </div>

+## If you had to start an iOS project from scratch, with no technological debt, what tools would you use?

+There isn’t one simple answer to that question. **It depends on the product I would build.
+If it is a solution for a large group of users with a spectrum of Apple devices, then you can’t choose only Swift UI**.
+No matter how trendy it is right now.

+Yet **if the product targets a smaller group of tech-savvy users I would base it on Swift UI**.
+Having in mind that it is still a young technology, **you cannot cross off good old UIKit completely**.